 Radio Shack rebrand failure

-With the halcyon days of gathering around the family radio long past, Radio Shack is no longer a name that conjures images of cutting-edge technology.
-When Lee Applbaum stepped in as Radio Shack’s chief marketing officer in 2008, he sought to distance the brand from its more antiquated roots by rebranding as “The Shack.”
+With the halcyon days of gathering around the family radio long gone, Radio Shack is no longer a name that conjures up images of cutting-edge technology.
+When Lee Applbaum took over as Radio Shack's chief marketing officer in 2008, he sought to distance the brand from its more antiquated roots by rebranding as "The Shack.

-Despite a new focus on wireless technologies in their retail locations to accompany the new name (and a small bump in profits immediately following the rebrand), Radio Shack continued to decline, and “The Shack” was abandoned.
+Despite a new focus on wireless technologies in its retail stores to accompany the new name (and a small increase in profits immediately following the rebrand), Radio Shack continued to decline, and "The Shack" was abandoned.

-Radio Shack had established itself as a resource for DIY electronics enthusiasts, and that consumer niche had kept them aloft for years.
-When they rebranded as “The Shack,” they turned their back on those DIY hobbyists to pursue modern tech-savvy consumers.
-However, the broader tech competition proved too stiff, and Radio Shack filed for bankruptcy in 2015.
+Radio Shack had established itself as a resource for do-it-yourself electronics enthusiasts, and that consumer niche had kept them afloat for years.
+When they rebranded as "The Shack," they turned their backs on those DIY hobbyists to pursue the modern, tech-savvy consumer.
+But the broader tech competition proved to be too stiff, and Radio Shack filed for bankruptcy in 2015.

-How to avoid this: Choose a new business name, company logo, and corporate identity that won’t alienate your most profitable audience.
-And, if you’re going fishing for a new audience, make sure it’s a fish you can catch.
+How to avoid this: Choose a new business name, logo and corporate identity that won't alienate your most profitable audience.
+And if you're going fishing for a new audience, make sure it's a fish you can catch.

 Tropicana rebrand failure

-The original Tropicana logo featured a unique, signature design— an orange punctured by a straw.
-The logo implied that Tropicana’s juice was fresh, undiluted, and direct from the orange.
+The original Tropicana logo featured a unique, signature design - an orange pierced by a straw.
+The logo implied that Tropicana juice was fresh, undiluted and straight from the orange.

-The singularity and playfulness of the orange and straw visual made for a powerful brand image.
-It was instantly recognizable on the shelves and had had years to establish a relationship of trust with Tropicana’s consumers.
+The uniqueness and playfulness of the orange and straw visual created a powerful brand image.
+It was instantly recognizable on the shelf and had had years to build a relationship of trust with Tropicana's consumers.

-Tropicana’s packaging’s new image depicted a large glass of orange juice, which unfortunately read as a flat, orange gradient.
-The traditional Tropicana font was traded for a more streamlined modern font, and every last bit of recognizable character was lost.
+The new Tropicana package image featured a large glass of orange juice, which unfortunately read as a flat, orange gradient.
+The traditional Tropicana typeface was replaced with a sleeker, modern typeface, and every last bit of recognizable character was lost.

-It’s possible that some consumers couldn’t even find Tropicana on the shelves because of how stark the differences in packaging were.
-Those who did find the newly packaged Tropicana strongly disapproved.
-Information Resource, Inc. reported that Tropicana’s sales dropped by 20% immediately following their brand relaunch.
+It's possible that some consumers couldn't even find Tropicana on store shelves because the packaging was so different.
+Those who did find the repackaged Tropicana expressed strong disapproval.
+Information Resource, Inc. reported that Tropicana's sales dropped 20% immediately after the brand relaunch.

 PricewaterhouseCoopers rebrand failure

-PricewaterhouseCoopers took the rebranding plunge in 2002 when they decided to sell off their business’s consulting branch.
+PricewaterhouseCoopers took the rebranding plunge in 2002 when it decided to sell off the consulting arm of its business.
 Bizarrely, they chose to name their new consulting offshoot after a day of the week: Monday.
-The strangely vague and unrelated new name was met with immediate ridicule and was abandoned within a year.
+The strangely vague and unrelated new name was immediately ridiculed and abandoned within a year.

-The first lesson is purely common sense— a business name that has nothing to do with your business tells your audience nothing about your business; and, consequently, nothing about why they should care.
+The first lesson is common sense - a business name that has nothing to do with your business tells your audience nothing about your business; and, consequently, nothing about why they should care.

-Keeping the same business and domain name ensures that consumers can find you after you’ve unveiled your new brand identity.
-It probably goes without saying then that it’s not a great idea to both change your website’s domain name and select a new name that’s so ubiquitous that your business will never be found in a Google search again.
+Keeping the same business name and domain name ensures that consumers can find you after you've unveiled your new brand identity.
+It probably goes without saying that it's not a good idea to both change your website's domain name and choose a new name that's so ubiquitous that your business will never be found in a Google search again.

-“Monday” was not specifically related to PwC’s financial consulting business, nor was it unique enough to make a useful search engine term.
-Potential clients would be forced to comb through pages and pages of “Monday” results before they finally stumbled upon the Monday they were looking for.
-They would most likely give up long before then.
+"Monday" was not specifically related to PwC's financial consulting business, nor was it unique enough to be a useful search engine term.
+Potential clients would be forced to wade through pages and pages of "Monday" results before finally finding the Monday they were looking for.
+They would most likely give up long before that.

-How to avoid this: Uniqueness and Specificity are key.
-Select a business name that will allow your audience to find you in the online crowd.
-And, if changing your name is part of your rebranding plans, choose a name that reflects who your company is and what you do.
+How to avoid this: Uniqueness and specificity are key.
+Choose a business name that allows your audience to find you in the online crowd.
+And if changing your name is part of your rebranding plans, choose a name that reflects who you are and what you do.

 Hershey’s rebrand failure

-Hershey’s original logo featured a 3-dimensional design depicting their name and a dainty, silver-wrapped Hershey’s Kiss at the far right side.
-While utilizing a flat, modern style and font, their new logo remains reminiscent of the previous, well-known logo.
-However, the reworked Kiss strongly resembles a brown, stylized steaming pile of poo.
+Hershey's original logo featured a three-dimensional design of the company's name and a delicate, silver-wrapped Hershey's Kiss on the far right.
+While the new logo uses a flat, modern style and font, it is still reminiscent of the previous, well-known logo.
+However, the redesigned Kiss strongly resembles a brown, stylized steaming pile of poop.
 This did not go unnoticed.